 New Jersey hockey fans have a few local teams to watch.
 NJ boasts one NHL team — an iconic NHL franchise in its own right — but there are teams in neighboring states that draw lots of local fan support, too.

 A clear home-state favorite, the New Jersey Devils, based in Newark, play their home games in the Prudential Center.
 The Devils were founded in 1974 as the Kansas City Scouts.
 The franchise then played as the Colorado Rockies from 1976-82.
-The team has been in New Jersey since 1982 and traditionally plays in the Eastern Conference.
-For the condensed 2021 season, they are playing in the newly aligned East Division.
+The team traditionally plays in the Metropolitan Division of the Eastern Conference.

 Here are a few franchise highlights: